mosesmakaka/Windows-Setup/README.md

 # Windows-Setup

-This is a package used to streamline the Windows Insider Preview versions.
-Run UWD file to remove the windows watermark.
+This is a package used to streamline the Windows Insider Preview experience.
+Run the UWD file to remove the windows watermark.
 The Windows 11 Hidden Features.bat file enables all the Windows 11 hidden features.

 # Prerequisites